-In the case of smaller development proposals, or schemes previously presented at a formal review, a chair's review may be arranged to provide advice on the quality of proposals.
+For schemes with more localised impact, or for some previously reviewed schemes, a chair's review may be arranged to provide advice on the quality of proposals.

-Kensington and Chelsea officers will be invited, but other stakeholders will not normally attend.
-However, Kensington and Chelsea officers may brief the panel on any comments made by other stakeholders.
+Planning officers will be invited, but other stakeholders will not normally attend.
+However, the planning case officer may brief the panel on any comments made by other stakeholders.

-For schemes that are the subject of a current planning application, the presentation should be based on the submitted drawings and documents, either paper copies or as a pdf or PowerPoint.
+For schemes that are the subject of a current planning application, the presentation should be based on the submitted drawings and documents, either as paper copies or as a pdf or PowerPoint.
 At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.

 In advance of the review, panel members attend a 15 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.

 At the start of the chair's review, planning officers will summarise their panel briefing.
 The scheme will then be presented by a member of the design team, normally the lead architect, following a brief introduction by the applicant.